At a Glance

 The AES Corp. is a world power producer.
-The US-based company has interests in about 70 generation facilities in more than 15 countries throughout the Americas, Asia, Africa, Europe, and the Middle East.
+The US-based company has about 110 generation facilities in nearly 15 countries throughout the Americas(North,Central,South), Asia, and Europe.
 AES sells electricity to utilities, industrial users, and intermediaries.
 The company also sells power directly to end-users, such as homes and businesses, mainly in Latin America and the US.
-Natural gas generates the biggest share of electricity, while renewables generate about 30%.
-The US supplies about 40% of AES' revenue.
-Overall, AES provides power to some 2.4 million customers.
+Non regulated generates the biggest share of electricity, while regulated generate about 30%.
+The US supplies more than 30% of AES' revenue.
+Overall, AES provides power to about 2.5 million customers.

 AES operates generation businesses across four continents and six utility companies.
-Its portfolio generates more than 31,800 MW of power and its six utility businesses distribute power to about 2.4 million people.
-AES's two utilities in the US have generation capacity of more than 4,100 MW.
+Its portfolio generates about 30,480 MW of power and its six utility businesses distribute power to about 2.5 million people.
+AES's two utilities in the US have generation capacity of nearly 4,100 MW.

-In addition to traditional power generation and electric distribution businesses, AES owns and operates more than 9,200 MW of renewable generation, including hydro, wind, energy storage, solar, biomass, and landfill gas.
+In addition to traditional power generation and electric distribution businesses, AES owns and operates about 9,750 MW of renewable generation, including hydro, wind, energy storage, solar, biomass, and landfill gas.

-AES' reportable segments are: the US and Utilities (United States, Puerto Rico, and El Salvador) SBU, which generates about 40% of revenue; the South America (Chile, Colombia, Argentina, and Brazil) SBU, about a third of revenue; the MCAC (Mexico, Central America, and the Caribbean) SBU, more than 15% of revenue; and the Eurasia (Europe and Asia) SBU, more than 10% of revenue.
+AES' reportable segments are: the US and Utilities (United States, Puerto Rico, and El Salvador) SBU, which generates about 40% of revenue; the South America (Chile, Colombia, Argentina, and Brazil) SBU, about 30%; the MCAC (Mexico, Central America, and the Caribbean) SBU, about 20% of revenue; and the Eurasia (Europe and Asia) SBU, about 10% of revenue.

-The US supplies about 40% of AES’ revenue, followed by Chile with about 20%.
-The other countries where AES has operations each provide around 5% or less of the company’s revenue.
+The US supplies more than 30% of AES' revenue, followed by Chile with about 20%.
+The other countries where AES has operations each provide around 10% or less of the company's revenue.

-AES has about 30 generation facilities and two utilities in the US, more than 50 generation facilities in Brazil, Chile, Colombia and Argentina; about 20 generation facilities in the Dominican Republic, Mexico, and Panama; a handful of distribution businesses in El Salvador; and more than 10 generation plants in Bulgaria, India, Jordan, The Netherlands, and Vietnam.
+AES has about 30 generation facilities and a couple of utilities in the US, nearly 55 generation facilities in Brazil, Chile, Colombia and Argentina; more than 15 generation facilities in the Dominican Republic, Mexico, and Panama; nearly 5 distribution businesses in El Salvador; and about 10 generation plants in Bulgaria, India, Jordan, The Netherlands, and Vietnam.
 Its corporate headquarters is located in Virginia.

 Sales and Marketing